 One of the best perks of The Platinum Card® from American Express and The Business Platinum® Card from American Express is access to Centurion Lounges.
 These lounges are for the most part significantly better than what’s offered by US airlines, as the lounges have complimentary cocktails, hot food, and a couple of them even have spas.

 As of now Amex’s US Centurion Lounge locations include Dallas, Houston, Las Vegas, Miami, New York LaGuardia, Philadelphia, San Francisco, and Seattle.
-American Express has already formally announced that a Centurion Lounge will be opening at New York JFK (specifically, in Terminal 4) in early 2019.
+American Express has already formally announced that a Centurion Lounge will be opening at New York JFK (specifically, in Terminal 4) in early 2019, and a Centurion Lounge in Phoenix in late 2019.
 A Denver lounge is in process as well.

 Amex Centurion Lounge Miami

 There have been rumors of a Centurion Lounge coming to LAX for years, and in mid-April I wrote about how that seemed to finally be happening.
 At the time the Los Angeles World Airport Authority Board of Commissioners approved a resolution for a Centurion Lounge.
 Up until now American Express hasn’t publicly acknowledged that, though.